Last night, I heard my parents whispering outside my room. “You know, Mary, I’m worried about Mia,” said my dad

 “So am I, Dan,” said my mom in a shaky tone.

 I knew they were whispering but from the crack in her voice, I could tell Mom’s voice was frantic.

-“I should have listened when you said she was not doing well,” said my Dad.
+“I should have listened when you said she wasn’t doing well,” said my dad.

 “I just wanted her to be herself again.”

 I heard the tears in my mother’s voice then.
 “Come on, Mary, let’s go.”

 Oh!
 I felt awful.
 Part of me wanted to run to them.
 I wish I could have told them how I was feeling, but it wasn’t that simple.

 Goodness, did they not get it?
 I was not in a mood.
 Right now, I just wanted to be with Leo.
 I couldn’t stop thinking about him.
 He was everything to me, and now he was gone.
 They needed to let me grieve.
 I wanted to be alone.
 There was nothing they could do now.

 I heard my father asked my mother, “Mary, is this really necessary?”
 “Oh, come on, Dan!” she exclaimed.

 “I’m just saying she’s not ready right now!” he shouted.
 “This is not healthy for her.
 Don’t you see it?” she cried.